alperkaracelik/uber-coding-challange-spring-boot-repo/Readme.md

 mvn package
 ```

 You should see a *.jar* file in the target directory.
-This *.jar* file includes an embedded *Tomcat* (v8.5).
+This *.jar* file includes an embedded *Tomcat*.
 Run this file with the following command:

 ```
 java -jar gs-rest-service-0.1.0.jar
 ```

 A Spring Boot application with an embedded Tomcat server should be started.
 You can try sending *GET* requests to check if the web server is up and running.
 I have used a *Chrome* extension name [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop) during my tests.
-Sample API URIs are available below in the **API** section.
+Sample API URIs are available below in the [API](https://github.com/alperkaracelik/uber-coding-challange-spring-boot-repo#api) section.

 ## System Architecture

 Food Truck Radar is a *full-stack* project that consists of a *front-end* and a *back-end* component.
 Front-end is a simple *index.html* file that accepts the user inputs, calls the API provided by the back-end and shows the results on Google Maps by using the *Google Maps API*.
-Back-end is a Java web service that provides a RESTful API, accepts queries with REST URIs, connects to [DataSF](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat) by calling the DataSF API and indexes the received *JSON* objects.
+Back-end is a Java web service that provides a REST API, accepts queries with REST URIs, connects to [DataSF](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat) by calling the DataSF API and indexes the received *JSON* objects.

 ![System Overview](https://raw.githubusercontent.com/alperkaracelik/uber-coding-challange-spring-boot-repo/master/src/main/resources/static/images/SystemOverview.png)